procf/colloids-setup/Scripts/README.md

 ## Scripts

-This folder contains example scripts for simulations in the PRO-CF Colloids Team.
+This folder contains example scripts for simulations in the Rheoinformatic Colloids Team.

 1. [waterDPD-sims](/Scripts/waterDPD-sims): example scripts for a DPD simulation of water with and without shear flow. <br>
 <br>